atbcb/usab-uswds/_pages/about/eeo/anti-harassment.md

 All parties, including the complainant, target of the conduct if different from the complainant, the alleged harasser, and any others involved, will be expected to cooperate with an investigation so that it can be conducted in a prompt, thorough, and fair manner.

 #### 7.2.9.
-Written Report of Investigation.
+Written Report of Investigation. {#written}

 At the conclusion of the investigation, the investigator shall prepare a written summary of the investigation and submit it to the General Counsel.
 This report shall include the individuals and conduct involved, a description of the collected evidence, the steps taken to conduct the investigation, and any other relevant information.
-The report of the investigation and other documentation prepared or collected shall be kept confidential to the maximum extent possible in accordance with Section 9 of this Policy.
+The report of the investigation and other documentation prepared or collected shall be kept confidential to the maximum extent possible in accordance with [Section 9](#relationship) of this Policy.

 #### 7.2.10.
 Review by General Counsel.